-Biodiversity is short for biological diversity and refers to variety of life in all its forms, levels, and combinations including ecosystem diversity, species diversity, and genetic diversity.
-Genetic diversity is all the different genes contained in all individual plants, animals, fungi, and microorganisms.
-It occurs within a species as well as between species.
-Species diversity is all the differences within and between populations of species, as well as between different species.
-Ecosystem diversity is all the different habitats, biological communities, and ecological processes, as well as variation within individual ecosystems.
+Looking at this more fully, biological diversity refers to the variety of life in all its forms and across the levels at which we talk about life.
+This includes genetic diversity, species diversity, and ecosystem diversity.
+Genetic diversity is all the different genes in all individual plants, animals, fungi, and microorganisms.
+Diversity of this kind occurs within a species as well as between species.
+Species diversity is all the differences within and between populations of a species, as well as between different species.
+At the ecosystem level, diversity is all the different habitats, communities, and ecological processes that exist.
+It also includes variation that is found within individual ecosystems.
+So biodiversity is really the amazing characteristics and differences that describe all of life on Earth.

 Find more information on biodiversity, visit the Ecological Society of America.